dfoxg/kratos-admin-ui/README.md

 ## Run

-To run the image, you have to provide two environment variables:

-- `KRATOS_ADMIN_URL`: the admin url of your kratos instance
-- `KRATOS_PUBLIC_URL`: the public url of your kratos instance

-You should follow the kratos best practices, [which recommends to never expore the admin-api to the internet, since there is no authentication](https://www.ory.sh/docs/kratos/guides/production#admin-api).
+**NOTE**: You should follow the kratos best practices, [which recommends to never expore the admin-api to the internet, since there is no authentication](https://www.ory.sh/docs/kratos/guides/production#admin-api).

 Whichever method you choose to deploy Kratos server and the kratos-admin-ui, make sure they are in the same network and accessible to each other.